vishvAsa/kalpAntaram/dharmaH/vishvAsaH/visheSha-dharmaH/clan/theory/articles/GA/varNa_vocation.md

 That’s pretty much it, with a few more points along similar lines.

+### v4 relevance
+Religious praxis as filtered through Varņa is also irrelevant for most non-V1s today.
+Nobody is doing something because they are a V4 or V5.
+They are doing it because they belong to a specific community that has its own body of practices; in other words, Kuladharma.

+There was an attempt to create a religious praxis for V4s: pākayajñas, slightly modified pañcamahāyajñas, dāna, etc. But it hardly ever took off.

+One can either revive this old version or come up with a substitute that involves Naivedya, modified pañcamahāyajñas & Dāna or better still, promote the Sampradāyas which have a proper praxis for many if not all H. A diluted version of the aforesaid substitute, combined with temple worship, is the staple for most H, be it V1s or non-V1s.

 ## General Labor organization
 Varņa is now a few solemn rituals plus the occasional, nice, warm & fuzzy family functions.
 No point trying to revive anything else.